 - Support for projects pertaining to library collections, acquisitions, bibliographies or cataloging

 - Programs to enhance institutional resources, including computer enhancements

-These qualifications are a fiscal determination based upon space utilization and it is not simply a definition of where some of the project work is being performed.
-If one University employee meets the above standards but the entire project does not, it may be acceptable to split the budget into on and off campus accounts.
-Contact ORA for a determination.
+These qualifications are a fiscal determination based upon space utilization and not simply a definition of where some of the project work is being performed.

 Off campus rates can only be used relative to the University’s effort expended on a project.
 Performance of work on project by non-university personnel are handled via a subcontract to another institution, which takes on campus F&A for the first $25,000, or a consulting agreement, which takes full F&A for the entire amount.